Skip to Content

 Head downstream to a shallow beach and claim one of the large boulders that are perfect for sunning yourself on.

-There are several trails that you can follow from the roadside parking area.
-They will all eventually lead you to the river and fabulous swimming.
+There are several trails that you can follow from the roadside parking area, which fills up on hot summer days.
+Trails will all eventually lead you to the river and fabulous swimming.
 If you head upstream about .25 miles, you’ll find another less popular swimming area called Circle Current.

 Directions: From Bristol, drive east on Route 116/17 for 2.8 miles and turn right on Lincoln Road.
 You will see roadside parking on either side of the road in about .2 miles.